 - What if I do not have enough time to operate my business and engage in a transaction?

 Our job is to take that pressure off of you.
 Without a doubt, an owner’s input is required throughout the process.
 The time investment will be necessary but we can take +90% of the headache away.
 The preparation and deal activity will take place behind the scenes so you can stay focused on your day-to-day operations.

 - What happens to my employees after the sale is complete?

 Employees will, most likely, continue to play their roles in the company just as they did before.
 The strength of a company and its ability to attract investment typically lies in its people.
-Any investor can buy equipment or open a new location but without the right people in place, many businesses simply are marketable.
-An acquirer is investing in your company and wants to secure their investment.
+Any investor can buy equipment or open a new location but without the right people in place, many businesses simply are not marketable.
+An acquirer is investing in your company and wants to ensure their investment is secure.
 The best way to do this is with happy employees.

 - Should I expect significant changes to operations once the sale is complete?

 Change is inevitable.
 However, investors will look for ways to enhance the operation after it is acquired, not destroy it.
 Investors buy businesses for a variety of reasons: geographic expansion, financial opportunity, product expansion, customer expansion, etc. Creating upheaval in an organization is never the goal.

 - What are my responsibilities and obligations once the sale is complete?